cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 - To update a :ref:`time schedule <schedules-time>`, use::

     {
+      "schedule": {
-      "scheduleDescription": "updatedDescription",
+        "description": "updatedDescription",
-      "maxConcurrentRuns": 1,
-      "properties": {
+        "runConstraints": {
-         "key": "value"
+          "maxConcurrentRuns": 5
         },
         "cronExpression": "0 4 * * *"
+      },
+      "properties": {
+        "twoKey": "twoValue",
+        "someKey": "newValue"
       }
+    }

 - For a :ref:`stream-sized schedule <schedules-stream-size>`, use::

     {
+      "schedule": {
-      "scheduleDescription": "updatedDescription",
+        "description": "updatedDescription",
-      "maxConcurrentRuns": 2,
-      "properties": {
+        "runConstraints": {
-         "key": "value"
+          "maxConcurrentRuns": 5
         },
         "streamName": "myStream",
-      "dataTriggerMB": 50
+        "dataTriggerMB": 256
+      },
+      "properties": {
+        "twoKey": "twoValue",
+        "someKey": "newValue"
       }
+    }

-Only changes to the schedule configurations are supported; changes to the schedule name, its type, or the program associated with it are not allowed.
-If a property is not given, the current property will be used.
-If the property is present, the current property will be overwritten by the property specified in the request.
-To remove the value of an existing property, use an empty value for the property.
+Only changes to the schedule configurations are supported; changes to the schedule name, type, or the program associated with it are not allowed.
+If properties are provided then it will overwrite all existing properties.

 .. rubric:: HTTP Responses